Trickle Down With a Chain Saw

 Income inequality has become a real problem in America and indeed many parts of the civilized world.
 Various think tanks and elected officials have proposed various bandages be placed on a patient bleeding from the jugular but, when one takes the time to analyze them they do not solve the problem, simply provide more of the same which did not work before.

 I’m not choosing to pick on Chicago, I’m from Illinois and am more familiar with house this particular part of the problem worked out.
-You can visit the Wikipedia page6 and search for the word “demolished.”
+You can visit the Wikipedia page and search for the word “demolished.”
 On the whole, humans don’t deal well with being warehoused.
-Marina City in Chicago was completed 1964-19687 and it hasn’t been demolished, why?
+Marina City in Chicago was completed 1964-1968 and it hasn’t been demolished, why?
 The bulk of the people living there have jobs.
 If they are home on the weekend it is just to relax.
 They aren’t in the building 24×7 because they have no money to do anything else.
 When you own a place you take better care of it because one day you might want to sell it.

 Unlike previous maximum income attempts in other parts of the world, this act doesn’t cap the income of ordinary people.
 It simply caps the income the highest paid people can earn by tying it to what the lowest paid make.
 They personally have to raise the bottom run before they can climb a higher rung themselves.